-Superintendent of San Juan National Historic Site disregards safety committee's recommendation to put up fencing.
-Tour guide falls as a result.
+The superintendent of the San Juan National Historic Site disregards safety committee's recommendation to put up fencing.
+A tour guide falls as a result.

-Superintendent of San Juan National Historic Site disregards safety committee's recommendation to put up fencing.
-Tour guide falls as a result.
+The superintendent of the San Juan National Historic Site disregards safety committee's recommendation to put up fencing.
+A tour guide falls as a result.